ianmuchina/wizzard/Chapter 1/1.1/README.md

 # The Elements of Programming

 This chapter also starts philosophically.
-The author says programmig languages are yet another way to organize our thoughts and ideas of how to perform tasks.
+The author says programming languages are yet another way to organize our thoughts and ideas of how to perform tasks.

-The author says we need three important elements: Simmilar to the quote in the previous chapter.
+The author says we need three important elements: Similar to the quote in the previous chapter.

 1. **Expressions**  - Simple things
 2. **Combinations** - Ways to glue simple things into complex ones